 Consumer mirrorless cameras can be a great starting point for someone seeking a camera with more flexibility and control.
 These consumer mirrorless cameras often act as a replacement for entry-level DSLR cameras.
 They are usually popular with those that prefer the interchangeable-lens feature but also desire something that is lighter, smaller, and more compact.

 Usually, an LCD screen is used to compose the photos instead of an electronic viewfinder.
-Consumer mirrorless cameras typically have a smaller sensor that allows for smaller and lighter body size, at the expense of a little bit of image quality.
+Consumer mirrorless cameras typically have a smaller sensor that allows for smaller and lighter body sizes, at the expense of a little bit of image quality.

 Prosumer cameras are those that fall between consumer and pro cameras.
-In the world of mirrorless cameras, prosumer level cameras are probably the most comfortable for photographers making the switch from a DSLR to a mirrorless model.
-Prosumer cameras have a slightly smaller body than professional-level cameras, and offer greater control and better image quality than consumer cameras.
+In the world of mirrorless cameras, prosumer-level cameras are probably the most comfortable for photographers making the switch from a DSLR to a mirrorless model.
+Prosumer cameras have a slightly smaller body than professional-level cameras and offer greater control and better image quality than consumer cameras.

 Another appealing feature of prosumer mirrorless cameras is the provision of an electronic viewfinder (EVF., as well as, the LCD screen on the back of the camera.
-This significantly helps in making the transition to mirrorless camera much easier if you are accustomed to looking through an optical viewfinder.
+This significantly helps in making the transition to a mirrorless camera much easier if you are accustomed to looking through an optical viewfinder.
 With both an EVF and an LCD screen, problems with viewing your composition in bright light are greatly reduced.

 These are the cameras that have the ability to give you the highest-quality videos and stunning imagery.
-Whatever you may desire from a mirrorless camera, the professional level camera will deliver what you need.
-It can straddle all types of camera formats, such as Micro Four Thirds, APS-C and full-frame, and also tend to feature larger, more durable bodies that are often weather sealed.
+Whatever you may desire from a mirrorless camera, the professional-level camera will deliver what you need.
+It can straddle all types of camera formats, such as Micro Four Thirds, APS-C, and full-frame, and also tend to feature larger, more durable bodies that are often weather sealed.

 What’s more?
 They are characterized by faster processors, which aid in AutoFocus performance and buffering, mainly when shooting large files or burst sequences.
 These cameras are also ideal for shooting professional videos, given the numerous features that they come with like external monitors, headphones, and microphones, as well as external video recorders.

 This type of camera is the one you might want to consider if you are an advanced photographer or a professional who is used to the feel and performance of a professional DSLR camera.
-Professional level cameras offer the most creative control through their inclusion of fully manual adjustment capabilities and support for interface customization.
+Professional-level cameras offer the most creative control through their inclusion of fully manual adjustment capabilities and support for interface customization.
 Usually, they are what photographers prefer when working in adverse situations, such as extremely low lighting, due to these cameras’ expanded imaging capabilities, sensitivity, and refined focusing performance.